How to Plant and Grow Watermelon

 These sweet summer treats are easy to grow.
-All you need is a seed, sun and water.
-Here’s how to grow watermelons.
+All you need is a seed, sun, heat and water.

 Julie Martens Forney